WANGDI0212/masque/README.md

 *  __GOLD__
    ChimeraSlayer reference database used for chimera filtering (default mode use de novo filtering instead)
    http://drive5.com/uchime/uchime_download.html
-*  __NCBI Homo Sapiens, PhiX174__
+*  __NCBI Homo Sapiens, Mus Musculus, PhiX174__
-   Used to search Human and PhiX174 contaminants (manipulators and Phi phage used for the sequencing)
+   Used to search Human, Mus Musculus and PhiX174 contaminants (manipulators and Phi phage used for the sequencing)

 ## Test